I Wanna Be a Sailor: Plot

 Nonetheless, Peter stubbornly stomps off to become a sailor.
 He bumps into a barrel, from which he builds a ship with a red pajama for a sail and a skull-and-crossbones label from a poison bottle for a Jolly Roger flag.
-He joins forces with an annoyingly loquacious duck (whom he silences by clamping his beak shut with a clothespin), and the two set sail on the lake - Peter as captain, the duck as deck-swab.
+He joins forces with an annoyingly loquacious duck (whom he silences by clamping his beak shut with a clothespin), and the two set sail on the lake—Peter as captain, the duck as deck-swab.
 They eventually run into trouble in a thunderstorm (which the duck revels in, being more accustomed to water) and end up overboard.
-Peter calls out for his "Momma".
-She comes running, but the duck has already saved him.
-Despite it all, Peter still wants to be a sailor, which causes his mother to faint.
+Peter calls out for his "Momma", who comes running, but the duck has already saved him.
+Despite it all, Peter still wants to be a sailor, causing his mother to faint.